learn-co-curriculum/fe-css-fundamentals/README.md

 }
 ```

-A border will only effect the `ul` it is applied to and the `li` will not inherit the border by default.
-It is good to know which properties are inherited and which are not. there are also some CSS values that allow us to change the defualt behavior of inheritance.
-See
+A border will only affect the `ul` it is applied to and the `li` will not inherit the border by default.
+It is good to know which properties are inherited and which are not.
+There are also some CSS values that allow us to change the defualt behavior of inheritance.

 ### Colors

 #### Names

-There are 16 cross browser compatible color names: aqua, black, fuchsia, (gray, grey), green, lime, maroon, navy, olive, purple, red, silver, teal, white, and yellow.
+There are 16 cross browser compatible color names: aqua, black, fuchsia, gray (or grey), green, lime, maroon, navy, olive, purple, red, silver, teal, white, and yellow.

 #### Hexidecimal

 There are over 16 million possible color combinations using hex values.
 Hex values are preceeded by a `#` hashtag symbol and follow with three values back to back listed as numbers 0-9 and letters A-F. The first two characters are for the amount of red, followed by green, and blue.
 For example with F being the largest amount of a color and 0 being the lowest, the hex color `#FF0000` is the brightest color red.
-In situtaions where the three pairs of hex values match as in the last example you can shorten this to: `#F00` instead.
+In situations where the three pairs of hex values match as in the last example you can shorten this to: `#F00` instead.
 Note that this only works for hex values where each of the three pairs match.
 The hex color `#3345AF` which incidentally is a dark blue color can not be shortened.

 #### RGB and RGBA